-If you indicated on your Intent to Graduate form that you planned to march in the ceremony but since have changed your mind, please contact the Office of Enrollment Services at 401-825-2003.
+If you indicated on your Intent to Graduate form that you planned to march in the ceremony but have changed your mind, please contact the Office of Enrollment Services at 401-825-2003.

 No, you should declare on your application for graduation the degree/program in which you want to march.